KPIs to measure in your startup and why you need to know them

 Here we reviewed just a few of the important KPIs a founder needs to keep their focus on.
 These KPIs should be the base and reasons for constant experiments and your goal should be to always optimize them.

 KPIs help investors and strategic partners understand the state of the startup, its needs, and perspective.
-These numbers show the value of a potential investment and eventually show the potential ROI and the timeframe for an investment.
+These numbers show the value of a potential investment and eventually show the potential ROI and the timeframe for investment.
 That is why it is extremely important for a founder to measure these KPIs constantly and keep statistics of their changes and improvements.